shabane/carbon/readme.md

 you can save theme in any directory, but just don`t forget to change the `DIR` variable in the `config.py` file.

-to write your own theme read the [doc](lnk).
+to write your own theme read the [doc](documentation/theme.md).

 ## Examples

-- firest example is [this](). whene you open this, you will redirect to the actual link.
+- firest example is [https://shabane.github.io/carbon/on_open](https://shabane.github.io/carbon/on_open). whene you open this, you will redirect to the actual link.

-- and the second one is [this]() which will ask you to click on a button to open up the actual link.
+- and the second one is [https://shabane.github.io/carbon/click_open](https://shabane.github.io/carbon/click_open) which will ask you to click on a button to open up the actual link.

+## Contribute

+to contribute on this project all you need is read the [code](documentation/code_doc.md) doc

 ## Documentation

-you can read full documentation in [this link]()
+you can read full documentation in [this link](documentation/index.md)

 **contents**